Jack Chi dog — Jack Russell Terrier and Chihuahua mix

 About the Jack Chi

-The Jack Chi is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Jack Chi is best matched with experienced owners.
+The Jack Chi is a cross between the Jack Russell Terrier and Chihuahua.
+The Jack Chi is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Jack Chi is best matched with experienced owners.
 Typically standing 12 to 15 inches and weighing 8 to 18 pounds, this breed has a life expectancy of 13 to 18 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Jack Chi brings a distinct combination of traits that sets it apart.
 The Jack Chi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Jack Chi loves being close to its people and forms strong bonds with every member of the household.